 It is the system integrator's responsibility to define the exact location for, and the correct way to install, the code tape as described in Chapter 5.5.
-The installer must strictly follow the system integrator's instructions, because the correct installation is part of the system's safety.
+The installer must strictly follow the system integrator's instructions, because the correct installation is part of the system's safety (depending on system integration, it can be SIL 3).

-- The system integrator can chose to mount the code tape on any place in the elevator hoistway. - The installer has strictly to follow the system integrator's instructions. - Make sure the code tape hangs straight down without twisting. - Important: To read the code tape, the sensor needs to maintain an uninterrupted sight of it and a constant distance of 105 mm ±15 mm. - Important: Make sure the APS sensor can read the code tape at every possible elevator position, including where it crosses into the emergency limit switch.
+- The system integrator can chose to mount the code tape on any place in the elevator hoistway. - The mounting must fulfill the criteria for the code tape presence control given in the APS Safety Manual. - The installer has strictly to follow the system integrator's instructions. - Make sure the code tape hangs straight down without twisting. - Important: To read the code tape, the sensor needs to maintain an uninterrupted sight of it and a constant distance of 105 mm ±15 mm. - Important: Make sure the APS sensor can read the code tape at every possible elevator position, including where it crosses into the emergency limit switch.